A breast cancer diagnosis can impact sexual health, relationships and self-image.

 - Be an ‘active listener’ – discuss your needs and frustrations.
 Encourage your partner to tell you what they're going through, because they may be confused about sex, afraid of hurting you and need some guidance.

 - Talk about your cancer and how it is affecting you physically.
 You can talk outside of the bedroom – visit a favourite place and discuss non-sexual aspects of your relationship too.

 - If you're experiencing vaginal pain or discomfort during sex, see your GP to check that this is not due to an infection.
-You can use water-based or silicone-based lubricants can help to overcome vaginal dryness but avoid oils (such as baby oil) as they can lead to vaginal inflammation.
+You can use water-based or silicone-based lubricants to help overcome vaginal dryness but avoid oils (such as baby oil) as they can lead to vaginal inflammation.
 You may notice an increase in bladder infections after sex – see your GP if this happens for you.
-Ask for a referral to a Gynaecologist if your physical issues are not improving.
+Ask for a referral to a gynaecologist if your physical issues are not improving.

-- If you and your partner are unable to find a way forward sexually, a few sessions with a Sex Therapist could be really helpful.
-You can call 0800 BC NURSE for recommendations on who to talk to.
+- If you and your partner are unable to find a way forward sexually, a few sessions with a sex therapist could be really helpful.
+BCFNZ funds free counselling sessions, and you can choose a counsellor specialising in sex and intimacy issues.

 Some women let potential partners know right away, that they have had breast cancer or are undergoing treatment.
 Others may prefer to wait until the time for intimacy is closer.
 Do whatever feels right for you.
 If the person backs away after hearing your news, then they probably aren’t the real deal.
 The right partner will be understanding about breast cancer – that person will not see your situation in a negative light.

 If you’re finding it hard to broach the subject in a new relationship, seeing a professional counsellor can help.
 Your breast care nurse can provide advice too.
 You may wish to discuss the impact of your treatment on your sexuality with your medical team (even if you’re not in a relationship).